Natalia Albert: Personal life

 Albert had completed her Masters of Political Science at Victoria University of Wellington on 18 August 2023.
 Her thesis was Diversifying Leadership Within the Public Service Sphere of New Zealand.
-She is working towards her doctoral degree in political science, while actively campaigning for Wellington Central and The Opportunities Party.
+She is working towards her doctoral degree in political science, and did so while actively campaigning for Wellington Central and The Opportunities Party in 2023.

 Prior to arriving in New Zealand, Albert had held a degree in business and had managerial experience in the hotel sector.